mkh3/scratch/cgi_exercise/readme.md

-Please refer to the rtf document in the email.
+Please refer to the pdf document in the email.